S3 API

 `alluxio.worker.s3.redirect.enabled=false` (the default).
 All clients work without code changes.

 Use the same load balancer setup as Pattern A, but leave `alluxio.worker.s3.redirect.enabled` at its default (`false`).
-The LB distributes requests; cross-worker reads are proxied internally.
+The load balancer distributes requests across workers; cross-worker reads are proxied internally.

 **Trade-off**: data traverses the cluster network twice for cross-worker reads (data owner → proxy worker → client), roughly halving aggregate throughput compared to Pattern A.